gardener/gardener/docs/usage/control_plane_migration.md

 ## Shoot Control Plane Migration

 Triggering the migration is done by changing the `Shoot`'s `.spec.seedName` to a `Seed` that differs from the `.status.seedName`, we call this `Seed` `"Destination Seed"`.
+This action can only be performed by an operator with necessary RBAC.
 If the Destination `Seed` does not have a backup and restore configuration, the change to `spec.seedName` is rejected.
 Additionally, this Seed must not be set for deletion and must be healthy.

 If the `Shoot` has different `.spec.seedName` and `.status.seedName` a process is started to prepare the Control Plane for migration: